Yanis002/F3DEX3/docs/Documentation/Triangle Snake.md

 this is probably poorly optimized to begin with.
 - When the FIFO fills up, this means wasted RSP time, even if this happens not to conflict with a yield.
-If the FIFO fills up often and RSP peformance is imporant in your game (either for audio or because the graphics are RSP bound), you should expand the FIFO.
+If the FIFO fills up often and RSP peformance is important in your game (either for audio or because the graphics are RSP bound), you should expand the FIFO.
 - A snake this long is rare in typical low-poly N64 meshes.
 And, the export tool could limit the maximum snake length generated.

-A future version of F3DEX3 could allow the snake command to yield in the middle.
-This has not been implemented yet because it is very difficult to validate.
-Yields are rare relative to display list commands (typically 1-2 of the former and many thousands of the latter per frame).
-And, until we have a robust F3DEX3 mesh optimizer and a game where most things are drawn with snakes (i.e. few vanilla assets left), snakes will also be rare in the display list.
-So it will be hard to know whether the yield-during-snake codepath is even being run, let alone whether it is correct in all cases.
+F3DEX3 now checks for yields whenever the input buffer is refilled, not before every command as in F3DEX2.
+When a triangle snake extends across the boundary of the input buffer, a yield can occur, and F3DEX3 correctly suspends and resumes the triangle snake in this case.
+So, while triangle snakes can be unlimited in length, because the input buffer is 21 commands = 168 bytes, there is guaranteed to be a yield check at least once every 168 triangles.
+(Any snake of 8 tris or more can potentially cross the input buffer end and therefore be interrupted.)
+This guarantee does not help practically though, as practically snakes will not be more than about 110 tris due to the vertex buffer size.

 ## Comparison with Tiny3D